rchouinard/ansible-role-holland-backup/README.md

-# Ansible Role: MySQL Community Server
+# Ansible Role: Holland Backup Manager

 Installs the Holland Backup Manager for RHEL/CentOS and Fedora.